 What will govern my rights as an FTAI Infrastructure stockholder?
-Your rights as an FTAI Infrastructure stockholder will be governed by Delaware law, as well as our certificate of incorporation and our bylaws.
-There are no material changes in stockholder rights between the stockholder rights at FTAI and FTAI Infrastructure.
+Your rights as an FTAI Infrastructure stockholder will be governed by Delaware law, as well as our certificate of incorporation and our amended and restated bylaws.
 A description of these rights is included in this Information Statement under the heading "Description of Our Capital Stock."